intermine/im-docs/docs/about/jobs/software-developer-javascript.rst

 produce a clear and powerful data-mining interface.
 We need you to help develop and improve this sector leading product.

+Applications are invited for a software developer to work on InterMine (intermine.org), an open-source data mining project based in the Cambridge Systems Biology Centre at the University of Cambridge.
+This role will involve creating new features for the InterMine data warehouse platform as part of an exciting synthetic biology project that aims to enable the end-to-end design, construction and validation of large DNA constructs for academic and industrial application supporting a wide range of fundamental and biotechnology related research in the UK and beyond.

 Required Skills and Experience
 ------------------------------